Jason2Brownlee/MachineLearningMischief/examples/seed_hacking.md

 Then record what you chose and how you chose it in your project log.

-## Quantify the Variance if Models
+## Quantify the Variance of Models

 Consider a model that has high performance variance with different random seeds.